 Other changes that occur with Marfan syndrome due to the abnormal connective tissue include changes in the eyes, heart and blood vessels, lungs and skin.

-More than half of all people with Marfan syndrome have eye problems including nearsightedness (blurring of objects far away), lens subluxation (lens of the eye moves away from its typical position) or having a difference in the shape of the eye.
+More than half of all people with Marfan syndrome have eye problems including nearsightedness (blurring of objects far away), lens subluxation (lens of the eye moves away from its typical position) or having a difference in the shape of the eye or other eye problems.

 Changes in the heart and blood vessels